CENTER FOR STRONG FAMILIES

 A PROVEN MODEL

-Centers for Strong Families are the result of unique collaborations of Pierce County agencies that are committed to improving financial stability services and outcomes for members of their communities.
-The model rests on principles around common goals, best-practice service provision, and a partnership approach.
+Centers for Strong Families are the result of unique collaborations of Pierce County agencies.
+The model incorporates common goals, best-practice service provision, and a partnership approach.
 Each Center for Strong Families is being developed organically according to local community’s needs and assets, but partners at each Center share a commitment to core concepts.

 Funding for this work has been provided in part by a recent grant from State Farm to Local Initiatives Support Corporation (LISC), $200,000 of which will support efforts in Tacoma.
 Additional funding has also been provided by City of Tacoma, CHI Franciscan Health, MultiCare Health System, Washington State Employees Credit Union, Weyerhaeuser and Commencement Bank.